2011 Shark Werks 4.1L 997 GT3RS, Forgeline Wheels, Bilstein Clubsports

-The SharkWerks 2011 997 GT3RS lived life as a 3.8L stage 1 car for only a couple of months.
-Together with Evolution Motorsports of Arizona we decided to use what we had learned together from the 3.9 engine program and progess even further to develop a 4.1L engine solution for the mk2 3.8 platform.
+The SharkWerks 2011 997 GT3RS lived life as a 3.8L stage 1 car for only a couple of months before we quickly decided to use what we had learned together from the 3.9 engine program and progess even further to develop a 4.1L engine solution for the mk2 3.8 platform.
 With over 2.5 years worth of R&D, improvements, testing and fine tuning we have what we feel is certainly the most fun, naughty and smooth running GT3 engine we have ever built.
+Coupled with our transmission re-build with shorter gears and many chassis upgrades this car has everything but the kitchen sink.
 The car has been widely covered and reviewed by industry professionals and featured on Jay Leno's Garage, The Smoking Tire and gone on to be on the cover of Excellence Magazine and Panorama Magazine & Total 911.
 It's not for everyone but here's a sample of how we got there....

 Here's the car back in December of 2011 getting ready to go from an EVOMSit tuned 3.8L up to our 4.1 spec:

 Although she has no engine the EVOMS crew together with SharkWerks is plotting...

 Stock connecting rods, crank and other internals.
 All very good in their own right but not being used for the 4.1 engine:

 The billet light-weight crank ready with new rods all part of that different stroke: